Master of Public Administration

 No GRE required graphic

-Beginning in the Fall 2020 semester, students are no longer required to submit GRE scores for admission to the MPA program.
+Applicants are not required to submit GRE scores for admission to the MPA program.
 There are two paths to the MPA, which are (1) Direct Admission to the MPA - have an undergraduate GPA of 2.7 or higher from an accredited college or university, or (2) Graduate Certificate Bridge Admission to the MPA - have an undergraduate GPA between 2.5 and 2.69 from an accredited college or university, begin in one of our graduate certificate programs, and complete the selected graduate certificate program with a GPA of 3.0 or higher.
 The courses from your certificate will count towards your MPA once admitted.
-Financial aid is available for our certificate programs if University and Federal requirements for eligibility are met and maintained by students, just like a degree.
 Apply Today!

 Fully accredited graphic text